mathewajk/YouDePP/README.md

 Audio tracks are saved to `captions/raw_audio/`.
 Both caption tracks and audio tracks will use `$ChannelName_$n` as their filenames, where `$ChannelName` is the name of the video's author (as determined by `pytube`) and `n` is the index of the video (indexed by-channel).
 The flag `--titles` can be used to have video titles be included in the filenames, as well (e.g. `$ChannelName_$n_$VideoTitle`). (**Note:** Currently, due to the behaviour of `pytube`, caption tracks are also suffixed with the captions' language code, but this should change in the near future.)

-As with `scrape_yt.py`, a "group" can be additionally specified in order to organize tracks within an additional subfolder, e.g. `corpus/raw_captions/$GroupName`.
+As with `scrape_yt.py`, a "group" can be specified in order to organize tracks within an additional subfolder, e.g. `corpus/raw_captions/$GroupName`.
 Regardless of group, tracks can be further organized into subfolfers by channel by specifying `--channels`.

 For very large lists of videos, `--resume` and `--limit` can be used to resume from the Nth video and limit processing to N total videos, respectively.